 What was your academic background before coming to the Soc-Org Psych Program at TC?

-I earned a BA in cognitive science from Franklin & Marshall College.
-I also earned an MSW from the University of Pennsylvania with a focus in group dynamics and social policy administration.
+I earned a BA in cognitive science from Franklin & Marshall College and an MSW from the University of Pennsylvania with a focus in social policy.

 Why did you choose the Soc-Org Psych Program at TC?

 I found a great fit in the Soc-Org Psychology Program at TC for a few reasons.
 First, I was drawn to the program’s dual emphasis on research and practice.
-Similarly, the curriculum’s attention to multiple levels of organizational analysis was attractive to me.
-Lastly, TC’s commitment to social policy research embodied the academic environment that I was hoping to join.
+In addition, the curriculum’s attention to multiple levels of organizational analysis was attractive to me.
+Finally, TC’s commitment to social policy research embodied the academic environment that I was hoping to join.

 What are your research interests?
 Have they changed since you started the program?
 If so, in what way?